 When Take Note has finished its mission, its impact will continue to be felt through the self-sustaining music programs it leaves behind.
 "We want it to continue funding the concept of universal access," Slade says.
 "And that's the whole thing about giving the Boys and Girls Clubs all this money right now, is they get this up and running, and then they have the instructors, they have the programming."
 Ultimately, he hopes to take the concept to other states, such as Texas or Washington.

-But right now, Take Note has a little over two years to go in Colorado, so the concert will provide an opportunity to "join us for our victory lap," he says.
+But right now, Take Note has a little over two years to go in Colorado, and Slade is ready "for our victory lap."

-The reason the concert is at the library?
+The reason the concert was slated for the library?
 Slade checked out a CD from there decades ago and never returned it.
 "We hope to raise the funds to cover my fine," he jokes.
 If he's lucky, Governor Polis may even give him a pardon.